 Source: Human Anti-trafficking Response Team (HART) in Connecticut, December 2019

-Source: 2019 American Community Survey, 1-year estimates, tables B15002, and B15002B through B15002I
+Source: ACS 2021 1-year estimates, tables B15002, and B15002B through B15002I

 Median earnings for women increase with educational attainment.

-Source: 2020 American Community Survey, 5-year estimates, table B20004
+Source: ACS 2021 5-year estimates, table B20004

 The number of suspensions are reported for students with at least one in- or out-of-school suspension or expulsion.
 Male students received twice as many suspensions than female students.